Skip to main content

 Length-extensionSHA-1, SHA-2 vulnerable when used as raw signatureDesigned to defeat length-extension attacks (RFC 2104)

-ContextHow HMAC Is Used
+ContextHow HMAC is used

 JWT signing (HS256/384/512)Secret-keyed token signing.
 HS256 = HMAC-SHA-256 is the default JWT signature; key MUST be at least as long as the hash output.